gorgen2020/HSPGNN/README.md

   --device cuda:0 \
   --max_epoch 50
 ```

+## Reproducibility

 If you are interested in training and the reproduced results, you can download the saved results and training parameters at each epoch through:
 https://pan.baidu.com/s/1oApZ1IYns4-GoQCrSmFmSg?pwd=y65x access code: y65x

+## Limitations

+This repository is a cleaned research codebase, not yet a packaged library.
+Some dataset paths are still hard-coded in the original preprocessing logic and may need adjustment for your local environment.